NewtonCosta/nodejs-train-schedule-app/README.md

 # nodejs-train-schedule-app

 This is a simple train schedule app written using nodejs.
-It's intended to be used as a sample application for a series of hands-on learning activities, like CICD, Docker and cloud.
+It is intended to be used as a sample application for a series of hands-on learning activities, like CICD, Docker and cloud.

 ## Running the app